-It’s only after you sketch when you start ruling-out ideas, because the whole point of sketching is to record as many directions as possible, so you can then stand behind the strength and appropriateness of the final choice, i.e., “Tried all those, didn’t work.”
+If you’re like me, you’ll sketch anything that comes to mind, from the most obvious to the most abstract.
+And it’s only after you sketch when you start separating the good from the bad, because the aim of sketching is to record as many directions as possible so you can stand behind the strength and appropriateness of the final choice, i.e., “Tried all those, didn’t work.”

-As designers we need to separate the good from the bad, and show our clients only those ideas that are strong enough to work for their businesses.
+It’s our job to single out the most distinctive directions, and show our clients only those ideas that our training tells us are strong enough to work for their businesses.

+That’s not to say you shouldn’t ever show the notepad.
 In fact with certain projects showing sketches can save you time.

 Now picture the same three ideas being initially shown as sketches.
 You start by telling your client not to worry about typography, colours, or even specific shapes, lines, curves.
-Tell him/her to focus solely on the ideas — how they can flex and grow with the brand and how they’ll work for the client’s customers.
+Tell him to focus solely on the ideas — how they can flex and grow with the brand and how they’ll work for the client’s customers.

-It’s faster for you, faster for your client, and keeps the conversation where it belongs — on the idea.
+It’s faster for you, faster for your client, and it keeps the conversation where it belongs — on the idea.

 If you’re going to show sketches, don’t throw-in the kitchen sink.